spautz/react-hibernate/README.md

 - Accordion panels, steps in a wizard, or other temporarily-hidden content

-In general, this is a "good enough" alternative to storing component state in Redux or an external cache: you _could_ build a powerful system to track partially-completed forms, it would just take time and engineering.
+In general, this is a "good enough" alternative to storing component state in Redux or an external cache: you _could_ build a powerful system to track internal state and restore partially-completed forms, it would just take development time.
 React Hibernate is just a quick, easy way to get "good enough" coverage for the common cases.

 ## Packages